kiprutobrian/php-principles/README.md

 Handshakes and Interfaces.
 Think of an interface as a class with no behavior.
 Instead, it describes the terms for a particular contract.
 Any class that signs this contract must adhere to those terms.

+Encapsulation.
+Encapsulation allows a class to provide signals to the outside world that certain internals are private and shouldn't be accessed.
+So at it's core, encapsulation is about communication.